 Back to Blog

-One of our highlights of the month is the monthly finance meeting.
-Katie and I get excited days beforehand, and actively spend time planning our monthly finance meeting.
+The monthly finance meeting is one of the highlights of our month.
 We find a cool location for a wonderful breakfast or brunch, open the spreadsheet and input the numbers and work out which direction our finances are going in!

 The Monthly Finance Review

 Katie and I have been doing a monthly finance meeting for about 7 years now and it has had an incredible impact on our happiness, finances and collaboration.
 It is one of these things that if done well is a small investment of time that generates massive results over time.

 Why bother with a monthly finance meeting or tracking your finances?

 The first step to getting on top of your finances is to work out your 'why'.